What is Talent Relationship Management? What makes it different from traditional Applicant Tracking? How does it drive and inspire us?

 When we founded Crelate, we wanted to leverage our consulting and software development skills and build a product that would help businesses maintain solid relationships with talented people.
 Our talent relationship management system would be designed to make users more productive, as well as answer the needs of management.
 It would be clean and modern, focused on the key features rather than lots of fluff.
 It would value real-world flexibility over ivory tower workflows and Draconian processes.

 So who am I and what’s my role?
-My name is Aaron Elder and I am the CTO and a co-founder of Crelate.
-I have over 20 years of experience in product development and technology consulting.
+My name is Aaron Elder and I’m the CEO and a co-founder of Crelate.
+I have over 25 years of experience in product development and technology consulting.
 I am a former lead application architect of Microsoft Dynamics CRM and Microsoft CRM MVP, as well as the former CTO of what was the #1 Microsoft Dynamics CRM consultancy in the world (which we sold in 2011 and continues as a #1 consultancy).
-Crelate is the 3rd product I am developing and taking to market and I believe it is by far my best yet.
-I have spent most of my career hiring and growing developers, much of that time in niche technology fields.
-My goals are to blog about not only our product, but also the market our product competes in.
+I’ve spent most of my career hiring and growing developers, much of that time in niche technology fields.
 I spend some of my free time studying Austrian economics and am fascinated by macro-economic trends affecting hiring, job growth, wages and higher education.